akeneo/pim-helpcenter/content/md/productivity/get-started-with-the-rules-engine.md

  - metric
  - number
  - price collection
+ - simple select
- - simple or multi select (option codes)
+- multi select (values are separated by a coma)

 The possible target attribute types are:
  - text